ChibiOS/ChibiOS/readme.txt

   (bug 2789501)(backported in stable branch).
 - FIX: Fixed C99-style variable declarations (bug 2792919)(backported in
   stable branch).
+- FIX: Fixed instance of obsolete CH_USE_TERMINATE option in the C++ wrapper (bug 2796065)(backported in stable branch).
+- FIX: Insufficient stack allocated to the C++ LPC2148 demo (bug 2796069) (backported in stable branch).
+- FIX: Fixed errors in events test case (bug 2796081)(backported in stable branch).
 - NEW: Abstract I/O Channels mechanism introduced.
 This mechanism allows to access I/O resources through a standard interface and hides implementation details.
 The existing serial drivers were modified to offer a standard